satish-varma/studio/DOCUMENTATION.md

     *   **Input:** `email`, `password`, `displayName`.
     *   **Output:** `{ uid, email, displayName }` of the newly created auth user.
     *   The client-side `CreateUserDialog` then uses this UID to create the corresponding Firestore user document.
-    *   This function is *not* directly exposed via a Next.js API route but is called from the client using Firebase SDK's `https.onCall`.
-The project also has a Next.js API route (`/api/admin/create-user`) which *internally* uses the Admin SDK for user creation and is preferred as it doesn't require deploying the Firebase Function separately for this specific task if the Next.js backend is already running. *Developer Note: Consider consolidating to only one method for admin user creation.*
+    *   *Alternatively, the project has a Next.js API route (`/api/admin/create-user`) which uses the Admin SDK for user creation and is preferred if the Next.js backend is already running, as it doesn't require separate deployment of this Firebase Function.*

 ### Next.js API Routes